roman-milk/roman-milk.github.io/teacher-undressed.md

+===

-  ****** Teacher Undressed Ch.
-07 ****** byStoryTeller07© May knew it would be harder for William to screw her, with Vicky's weight on his hips.
+May knew it would be harder for William to screw her, with Vicky's weight on his hips.
 Vicky was going to have to do all the work.
 Not only that, May hoped the feeling of being so deeply penetrated would spur her on to a quick orgasm.

   May kneeled behind her pulling on her nipples, which were already taught and engorged.
 Vicky leant forward from pain and encouragement.
 May already knew the woman liked her nipples roughly treated, from a previous session.
 Both hands cupped her breasts, pulling her backward.
 The message got through to a primitive part of her brain, and Vicky began to rock back and forth on his cock.